 Documents leaked by WikiLeaks in 2010 suggested that Israeli Mossad Chief Meir Dagan wanted to use Kurds and ethnic minorities to topple the Iranian government.
 The Israeli spy service was aiming to create a weak and divided Iran, similar to the situation in Iraq, where the Kurds have their own autonomous government, the spy chief told a U.S. official.

 The Partiya Jiyana Azad a Kurdistane (PJAK), a militant Kurdish nationalist group based in northern Iraq, has been carrying out attacks on Iranian forces in the Kurdistan Province of Iran (Eastern Kurdistan) and other Kurdish-inhabited areas.
 Half the members of PJAK are women.
 The PJAK has about 3,000 armed militiamen.
-They represent yet another example of the Kurds finding themselves in the middle of a conflict and being used as a pawn by the West.
+They represent yet another example of the Kurds finding themselves in the middle of a conflict and being used as pawns by the West.

 The party is closely linked to the PKK.
 Iran has often accused PJAK and other Kurdish nationalist groups from Iran of being supported by Israel.
 Journalist Seymour Hersh has also claimed that the U.S. supported PJAK and other Iranian opposition groups.
 However, both the U.S. and Israel have denied supporting PJAK.
 In fact, the U.S. Treasury branded PJAK as a terrorist organization last year.